KevFan/myTweet2-ent-web/README.md

 password: secret
 ```

-Alternatively, for the deployed version, you can visit <add link here/>.
+Alternatively, for the deployed version, you can visit http://34.242.209.100.
 The above default accounts can also be used to log in the deployed version if they have not been deleted.

 ## List of Software + Technologies Used
 * [Node.js](https://nodejs.org/en/) - JavaScript runtime